About The Bagua Mirror

 The Ba Gua mirror (pronounced ‘bah-gwa’) meaning can be complex or simple depending upon one’s depth of intention.
 It has been used in feng shui as a cure-all for all sorts of negative energy remedies.
 Including poison arrows (Sha chi) easing electrical interference, protection for the deceased in cemeteries, and places of worship to name a few.

-On the night Bruce Lee passed away a horrific storm centered around his home,
+On the night Bruce Lee passed away a horrific storm centred around his home,

 Where To Place And How To Use A Bagua Mirror